Oliver Popplewell: Cricket

 Popplewell was a right-handed wicket-keeper-batsman, playing 56 innings in 41 matches, scoring 881 runs for an average of 20.46 including two half-centuries.

-He played for Cambridge University from 1949–51 at the time when the Rev David Sheppard was playing for the university, for MCC in 1953 and for the Free Foresters from 1952–60.
+He played for Cambridge University from 1949 to 1951 at the time when the Rev David Sheppard was playing for the university, for the MCC in 1953 and for the Free Foresters from 1952 to 1960.

-His sole bowling stint was three balls for MCC against Cambridge University in 1953.
-He was president of the MCC from 1994-96.
+His sole bowling stint was three balls for the MCC against Cambridge University in 1953.
+He was president of the MCC from 1994 to 1996.

 Legal career

 Popplewell was called to the bar in 1951.
-He became a Queen's Counsel in 1969.
+He was appointed Queen's Counsel in 1969.
 After serving as Recorder of Burton upon Trent and Deputy Chairman of Oxfordshire Quarter Sessions, he was appointed as Recorder of the Crown Court in 1971.
 He was a High Court judge from 1983 until 2003.
 During this time, he chaired the Bradford Inquiry into Crowd Control and Safety at Sports Grounds in 1985.
 He was a judge of the Employment Appeal Tribunal, vice-chairman of the Parole Board, and a fellow of the Chartered Institute of Arbitrators.